CodeWithRonaldo/Memora/README.md

 4. Open your browser and navigate to `http://localhost:3000` (or the port shown in the terminal).

-## Usage
+## 🧭 Usage Guide

-- Navigate to the Gallery page to view photos.
+1. **Navigate to the Gallery page**
-- Click "Upload Photos" to open the upload modal.
+   Go to the gallery section to see all uploaded photos displayed in a clean grid or masonry layout.

+2. **Click "Upload Photos"**
+   Opens a modal allowing you to upload new images.

+3. **Choose Photos**
-- Drag and drop images or click to select files.
+   Drag and drop your images or click to browse and select files.

+4. **Add Details**
+   For each photo, you can enter:
+   - **Title**: Name your memory.
+   - **Description**: Add a short story or context.
-- Add titles, descriptions, and tags to your photos.
+   - **Tags**: Add keywords to make searching easier.

+5. **Upload**
-- Click "Upload" to add photos to the gallery.
+   Once you've added the metadata, click "Upload" to add the photo to your gallery.

+6. **Browse and Filter**
-- Use the filter bar to search, filter by tags, and sort photos.
+   - Use the filter bar to search photos by keywords.
+   - Filter by tags or date ranges.
+   - Sort photos by title, date, or number of tags.

+7. **View in Detail**
-- Click on a photo card to view it in detail and navigate between photos.
+   Click on any photo to open it in a modal and navigate through your memories in full view.

 ## Development